c-n-o-t-e/Quadratic-Equation/README.md

 # Quadratic-Equation
-Takes inputs for a, b, and c and give output of x and y
+Takes inputs for a, b, and c and give output for x and y